-Suffice to say, 30+ million people should not go ignored, so for all those solopreneurs out there, we came up with the 3 ways working with a marketing agency is better than going it alone.
+Suffice to say, 30+ million people should not go ignored, so for all those solopreneurs out there, we came up with the three ways working with a marketing agency is better than going it alone.

-It Solves the “Time is Money” Problem
+A Marketing Agency Solves the "Time is Money" Problem

 What solopreneurs don't usually have is time to execute and deliver the marketing campaigns their business deserves.
 Because at the end of the day, time is money, and while you spend hours and hours on marketing, you're losing time during which you could be delivering products or services.